 To furrow, to winnow, to hand mow, to harvest, to broadfork, to wheelbarrow, to broadcast, to mulch, to scout, to steward… What goes into gardening at the Knoll, and why?
 Join us in working outside while we learn about and carry forward the practices of hand work in the learning garden at the Knoll.
 We will explore a variety of techniques and approaches to caring for soil and understanding cycles of regeneration.
 All meetings will open with a welcome and a short, guided contemplative practice.
 No previous experience is required, bring your questions and a willingness to try something new.

-To receive PE credit, in-person participants must attend at least four gardening sessions (2 hours each), ideally, spread throughout the gardening season within one semester.
-We have an in-person sign-in sheet to keep attendance; there’s no need to sign up in advance.
+To receive PE credit participants must attend at least four gardening sessions (2 hours each).
+Please be sure to sign-in on the attendance sheet when you come; there’s no need to sign up in advance.

-For all Garden Volunteers: Please bring a full water bottle and wear closed-toed shoes, and layers suitable for movement in the weather.
-All other supplies provided, and there is no cost to participants.
+For all garden volunteers: Please bring a full water bottle and wear closed-toed shoes and layers suitable for movement in the weather.
+We begin each session with an opening circle to greet and ground our group; your timely arrival is appreciated.
+We always offer a variety of activities for participants.
+All supplies are provided, and there is no cost to participants.
 Please direct questions to Megan Brakeley, associate director, at mbrakeley@middlebury.edu.

 Self-guided Tours and Activities